Geography-Anthropology Course List

 ANT 308/ANT 508 Environmental Archaeology

 Students will be introduced to the analytical techniques that are commonly used in the archaeological study of past environments and environmental change.
 Topics to be covered include archaeological soils, preservation conditions, the reconstruction of past climates and landforms, and the analysis of plant and animal communities from archaeological evidence.
 In semesters when this course carries more than three credits, requirements will include a substantial research project.
-Prerequisite: junior status, and ANT 103 or GYA 300.
+Prerequisite: junior status, and ANT 103 or GYA 300 or permission of instructor.
 Cr 3-6.

 ANT 315/ANT 515 Ethnography: Methods, Ethics, and Practice